AdrianKriger/terrain101/hw01_b/README.md

 Set parameters with.
 Execute with.
 Building outlines were added as contraints for the CGAL-Constrained Delaunay.
 To test the basic_flattening of waterbodies a wetland in the vicinity was harvested. building outlines available [here](https://odp-cctegis.opendata.arcgis.com/datasets/4a542172a2cc430898a5e635d688eee3_86/explore).
-The Wetland Name	PenTech_feature [wetland]().
+The PenTech_feature from the stormwater dataset available [here](https://odp-cctegis.opendata.arcgis.com/datasets/74fa0c08ca43494d9b92b1431205bfd7_71/explore).

+vertical_diff_local.py will perfrom a mean-accuray-error calculation (*that is LiDAR minus dtm/dsm*) fancyPlotter.py to visualize the result (as below)

+Good to know:
+- for larger datasets a multi-processor program, as per the [original](https://github.com/khalhoz/geo1101-ahn3-GF-and-Interpolation), might be more effective;
+- building outlines and water features should be harvested via feature/map service.
+[OWSLib](https://github.com/geopython/OWSLib) might be a good start.